kykiefer/depression-detect/README.md

 <sub><b>Figure 1: </b> Virtual interview with Ellie. </sub>

 ## Acoustic Features of Depressed Speech
-While some research focuses on the semantic content of audio signals in predicting depression, I decided to focus on the [prosodic](http://clas.mq.edu.au/speech/phonetics/phonology/intonation/prosody.html) features.
-Prosodic features are characterized by a listener as pitch, loudness, speaking rate, rhythm, voice quality, articulation, intonation, etc. Some features that have been found to be promising predictors of depression include using short sentences, flat intonation, fundamental frequency, and Mel frequency cepstral coefficients ([MFCCs](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).<sup>[2](#references)</sup>
+While some emotion detection research focuses on the semantic content of audio signals in predicting depression, I decided to focus on the [prosodic](http://clas.mq.edu.au/speech/phonetics/phonology/intonation/prosody.html) features.
+Prosodic features are characterized by a listener as pitch, loudness, speaking rate, rhythm, voice quality, articulation, intonation, etc. Some features that have been found to be promising predictors of depression include using short sentences, flat intonation, fundamental frequency, and Mel-frequency cepstral coefficients ([MFCCs](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum)).<sup>[2](#references)</sup>

 ### Segmentation ([code](https://github.com/kykiefer/depression-detect/blob/master/src/data/segmentation.py))

 The first step in being able to analyze a person's prosodic features of speech is being able to segment the person's speech from silence, other speakers, and noise.
-Fortunately, the participant's in the DAIC-WOZ study were wearing close proximity microphones and were in low noise environments, which allowed for fairly complete segmentation (in 84% of interviews) using [pyAudioAnanlysis'](https://github.com/tyiannak/pyAudioAnalysis) segmentation module.
+Fortunately, the participant's in the DAIC-WOZ study were wearing close proximity microphones in low noise environments, which allowed for fairly complete segmentation (in 84% of interviews) using [pyAudioAnanlysis'](https://github.com/tyiannak/pyAudioAnalysis) segmentation module.
 When implementing the algorithm in a wearable, [speaker diarisation](https://en.wikipedia.org/wiki/Speaker_diarisation) and background noise removal would have to be extensively explored.
 In interest of establishing a minimum viable product, extensive testing and tuning for segmentation robustness was forgone.

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction and this is by far the most critical component to building a successful model within this space.
 One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
-Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrices of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
-These features are lower level representations of audio, which I hypothesized would loose some of the subtle speech characteristics displayed by depressed individuals (especially early stage depression).
+Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building short-term feature matrices of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
+These features are lower level representations of audio, which I hypothesized would loose some of the subtle speech characteristics displayed by depressed individuals.

-A few iterations using a Random Forest yielded an f1 score of `0.61`, it showed some promise, but this approach has been utilized before.
-I abandoned this method in pursuit of an approach I found particularly interesting and was uncertain would gain traction, but thought could be particularly powerful if it did.
+A few iterations using a Random Forest yielded an F1 score of `0.61`, it showed some promise, but this approach has been utilized before.
+I put this method on hold in pursuit of an approach I found particularly interesting and was uncertain would gain traction, but thought could be particularly powerful if it did.
 Enter convolutional neural networks with spectrograms!

 Neural networks seems to be the approach taken my many in cutting edge emotion and language detection models.
 I began with a convolutional neural network (CNN) and attempted to combine it with Long Short Term Memory (LSTM).
-CNNs require and image as input.
-One way to implement a CNN on audio signals is to provide it with a series of [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
+CNNs require an image as input.
+One way to implement a CNN on audio signals is to provide it with  [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound.
 It displays the amplitude of the frequency components of a signal over time.
-Unlike MFCCs and other transformations that represent low-level features of sound, spectrograms keep the detail (including the noise, which presents challenges).
+Unlike MFCCs and other transformations that represent lower level features of sound, spectrograms keep the detail (including the noise, which presents challenges).

-The input to my model is akin to the spectrogram you see in Figure 2 below.
-513 frequency bins on the y-axis and 125 time bins on the x-axis spanning four seconds of audio.
+The input to the CNN is akin to the spectrogram you see in Figure 2 below with 513 frequency bins on the y-axis.
+The spectrograms passed the model have 125 time bins on the x-axis spanning four seconds of audio.

 <img alt="Spectrogram" src="images/spectrogram2.png" width='700'>
 <sub><b>Figure 2: </b> Spectrogram of me saying "Welcome to DepressionDetect". </sub>

 ## Convolutional Neural Networks
-Convolutional Neural Networks (CNNs) is a variation of the better known Multilayer Perceptron (MLP) in which nodes connection are inspired by the visual cortex.
+Convolutional Neural Networks (CNNs) are a variation of the better known Multilayer Perceptron (MLP) in which nodes connection are inspired by the visual cortex.
 They have proved a powerful tool in image recognition, video analysis, and natural language processing.
+I'll give quick primer to CNNs for the context of my project, but if you truly want to go more in-depth I recommend the Stanford's [CS231 course](http://cs231n.github.io/convolutional-networks/).

-A filter is subsequently slid over an image (in this case a spectrogram) and patterns for depressed and non-depressed individuals are learned.
-These patterns are representative of different prosodic features.
+CNNs take images as input.
+In the case of the spectrogram, I pass a grayscale representation, with the "grayness" representative of the decibel level relative to full scale (dBFS).
+A filter (kernel) is subsequently slid over the spectrogram image and patterns for depressed and non-depressed individuals are learned.

+The CNN beings by learning features like vertical lines, but in subsequent layers, begins to pick up on things like speaker intonation (represented by the slope of frequency over time).
+Such patterns are representative of different prosodic features of speech.

+The hope is that a complex network can pick up on subtle differences underlying depressed versus normal speech.
+However, with high-detail representations of speech, such as spectrograms, there is also a lot of false signal (noise), caused by ambient noise, plosives, other speakers.
+The network picks up on these signals too You can try to combat the noise with different regularization parameters in the network (L1 loss functions, dropout, etc.), but unless your training data is abundant, it's hard for the network the to distinguish real predictors of depression, from the noise.

 ### Class Imbalance ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/random_sampling.py))
 There exists a large imbalance between positive and negative samples, which incurs a large bias in classification.
 The number of non-depressed subjects is about four times bigger than that of depressed ones.
 If these samples are used directly for learning, the model will have a strong bias to the non-depressed class.
 Additionally, the interview lengths vary from 7-33min.
 A larger volume of signal from an individual may emphasize some characteristics that are person specific.

 To solve the problem, I perform random cropping on each of the participant's spectrograms of a specified width (4 seconds) and randomly sample the cropped segments to ensure the CNN has an equal proportion for every subject and each class.
 The drastically reduced my training size (~3 hours from 50 hours of unedited audio) but was the best solution for proving the viability of my project given the two-week timeline.
+I tried several different sampling methods to try to increase the size of the training data, but all resulted in high biased models.
 I prioritize a revised sampling method as my number one priority in [future directions](#future-directions).

-This random sampling method was inspired by [DepAudioNet: An Efficient Deep Model for Audio based Depression Classification](https://www.researchgate.net/publication/309127735_DepAudioNet_An_Efficient_Deep_Model_for_Audio_based_Depression_Classification).
+I came accross an interesting sampling method ([here](https://www.researchgate.net/publication/309127735_DepAudioNet_An_Efficient_Deep_Model_for_Audio_based_Depression_Classification)), which I hope to implement in the future.

 ### Model Architecture ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/cnn_aws.py))
 I use a X layer Convolutional Neural Network (CNN) model.
 Each spectrogram input is normalized according to decibels relative to full scale (dBFS).